Operation Primicia

 Operation Primicia ("Scoop") was a large guerrilla assault that took place on 5 October 1975, in Formosa, Argentina.
 It was the largest attack ever launched by the paramilitary group Montoneros, which attempted to seize the barracks of the 29th Forest Infantry Regiment.
 The incident escalated the Dirty War, which led to the 1976 Argentine coup d'état the following year.

 Overview

 The attack was carried out in five phases.
 As a first step, Montoneros hijacked a flight of Aerolíneas Argentinas from the province of Corrientes (with 102 passengers and six crew).
 Then the airliner, a Boeing 737-200, was redirected to Formosa.
 The Formosa International Airport was captured at the same time by Montoneros gunmen already in the province.
 During this initial attack they fired a rocket propelled grenade at a police patrol vehicle, killing a police officer and wounding another.
 The group held 200 hostages at the airport.
 Then, they assaulted the 29th Infantry Regiment.

 The surviving militants escaped in the Boeing and a Cessna 182.
-The Boeing landed in the countryside near Rafaela, Santa Fe Province, and the Cessna on a ricefield in Corrientes Province.
+The Boeing landed in the countryside near Rafaela, Santa Fe Province, and the Cessna in a ricefield in Corrientes Province.

 The attack was planned by Raúl Yaguer and approved by Montoneros' commanders Mario Firmenich, Roberto Perdía and Roberto Quieto.